Tenor Router

 minPrice / maxPrice | Post-batch inclusive price band in D18 {taker-side asset / unit}.
 The taker-side asset is auto-anchored (buyer assets on the seller side, seller assets on the buyer side).
 Use 0 to disable the floor and type(uint256).max to disable the ceiling.
 Reverts PriceSlippageExceeded otherwise; a degenerate units == 0 with assets > 0 also reverts unless the ceiling is disabled. |

-maxFill / minFill accept type(uint256).max as a sentinel resolved by the adapter against on-chain state (e.g. current debt for a borrower close-out, current balance for a vault deposit).
+maxFill / minFill accept type(uint256).max as a sentinel resolved by the adapter against onchain state (e.g. current debt for a borrower close-out, current balance for a vault deposit).
 If resolution yields zero (no prior position, empty adapter balance), execution reverts SentinelResolvedToZero.
 Opening flows must pass concrete bounds: the sentinel does not mean "fill everything available", and SentinelNotSupported reverts if used on the seller-assets axis.

 Action

-Each Action is one individual take operation:
+Each Action is one individual Midnight take:

 | Field | Description |